 ED 211 CLINICAL I - is an initial clinical experience for education students in public and private classrooms and a selection of grade levels.
-The experience involves 30-50 clock hours of work during the semester in teaching-learning situations: observing, tutoring, clerical work, small group instruction, etc. Students register for this course by enrolling in ED 100 Pre-UDS.
-1 credit.
+The experience involves 15 clock hours of work during the semester in teaching-learning situations: observing, tutoring, clerical work, small group instruction, etc. Students register for this course by enrolling in ED 209 Educational Psychology or 275 Human Learning.
+0 credits.

 ED 212 CLINICAL II - is an initial clinical experience for education students in a multicultural environment.
-The experience involves 30-50 clock hours of work during the semester in teaching and learning situations: observing, tutoring, clerical work, small group instruction, etc. Students register for this course by enrolling in ED 100 Pre-UDS.
-1 credit.
+The experience involves 30-50 clock hours of work during the semester in teaching and learning situations: observing, tutoring, clerical work, small group instruction, etc. Students register for this course by enrolling in ED 103 Human Relations for Teachers.
+0 credits.

 ED 213 CLINICAL III - is an initial clinical experience for education students in a special education environment.
-The experience involves 30-50 clock hours of work during the semester in teaching-learning situations: observing, tutoring, clerical work, small group instruction, etc. Students register for this course by enrolling in ED 100 Pre-UDS.
-1 credit.
+The experience involves 30-50 clock hours of work during the semester in teaching-learning situations: observing, tutoring, clerical work, small group instruction, etc. Students register for this course by enrolling in ED ED 230 Nature of the Exceptional Child.
+0 credits.

-ED 230 NATURE OF THE EXCEPTIONAL CHILD (INTRODUCTION TO CHILDREN WITH SPECIAL NEEDS) is designed to introduce the education student to a study of the major characteristics of all disabilities as defined by state and federal law in order to recognize their existence in children and youth.
-Students will study the process and legal requirements for Special Education services, including pre-referral intervention, screening, the referral process, and M-teams and IEPs.
-Students will also study characteristics of gifted children.
+ED 230 NATURE OF THE EXCEPTIONAL CHILD is designed to introduce the education student to a study of the major characteristics of all disabilities and gifted students as defined by state and federal law in order to recognize their existence in children and youth.
+The course provides significant foundational theories and practices for understanding special education as a discipline, legal requirements for Special Education services including IEPs, and rights and responsibilities of parents, teachers, other professionals and schools related to children with exceptional needs.
+Students learn about characteristics of learners, assessments, instructional and behavioral strategies, and support services.
+This course includes a field experience component.
 3 credits.